 What is the Law's Purpose?

-Paying higher wages for hours spent working in excess of the usual sum accomplishes two goals.
+Paying higher wages for hours spent working more than the usual sum accomplishes two goals.
 For one thing, the additional payments are fair compensation for employees who forego breaks and work long hours.
 The second goal is that overtime pay encourages employers to hire more people rather than pay higher overtime wages.
 As a result, overtime leads to higher job rates while also saving jobs from overwork.

 Since overtime legislation is essential, courts interpret it broadly to protect employees.
-As a result, if there is any ambiguity in the statute, courts will usually rule in favor of the employee.
+As a result, courts will usually rule in favor of the employee if there is any ambiguity in the statute.

 According to California's Labor Code

 Non-exempt workers are entitled to overtime pay under the California Labor Code.
 Overtime is described by California Labor Code 510 as when an employee works:

 Workdays of more than 8 hours